Survey and Perspective on Social Emotions in Robotics: What are social emotions?

-Further, moral emotions and self-conscious emotions are sub-categories of social emotions \cite{hareli2008s}.
-Moral emotions are defined as emotions that are intrinsically linked to the interests or welfare of society as a whole or to persons other than the agent.
-Moral emotions are easily triggered by the perception of moral violations in the context of interpersonal events, leading to moral behavior.
-This category includes: shame, guilt, regret, embarrassment, contempt, anger, disgust, gratitude, envy, jealousy, schadenfreude, admiration, sympathy, and empathy.
-Self-conscious emotions are considered emotions that occur when an individual becomes aware that a particular event or situation affects self-esteem or well-being.
-Common examples include: shame, guilt, pride, and embarrassment.
+Furthermore, moral emotions and self-conscious emotions are considered to be sub-categories of social emotions \cite{hareli2008s}.
+Moral emotions are defined as emotions that are intrinsically linked to the interests or welfare of society as a whole, or to persons other than the agent.
+Moral emotions are easily triggered by the perception of moral violations in the context of interpersonal events, which can lead to moral behavior.
+This category includes shame, guilt, regret, embarrassment, contempt, anger, disgust, gratitude, envy, jealousy, schadenfreude, admiration, sympathy, and empathy.
+Self-conscious emotions are emotions that occur when an individual becomes aware that a particular event or situation affects their own self-esteem or well-being.
+Common examples include shame, guilt, pride, and embarrassment.
 Lewis, who proposed a theoretical model of emotional development, claimed that self-conscious emotions do not appear until the age of two \cite{lewis1995embarrassment}.
 This indicates that infants' awareness of being different from others is related to these emotions.
-Furthermore, Lewis suggested a relationship between self-conscious emotions and cognition of self-mirror images.
-For example, emotions can be classified into non-self-conscious emotions and self-conscious emotions, in which case the non-self-conscious emotions are the same as the basic emotions.
-In addition, Lewis divided emotions into primary and secondary emotions.
-In this case, the primary emotions refer to basic emotions.
+Furthermore, Lewis suggested a relationship between self-conscious emotions and the recognition of themselves in a mirror.

+Emotions can also be classified into non-self-conscious emotions and self-conscious emotions wherein the non-self-conscious emotions are the same as the basic emotions.
+In addition, Lewis divided emotions into primary and secondary wherein the primary emotions refer to basic emotions.
 There are also expressions, such as lower-level and higher-level emotions.

-In any case, the existence of others is common in the aforementioned definitions of social emotions.
-Social emotions are defined by the relationship between others, who are different from themselves but who are similar to themselves, and the society, which comprises multiple individuals.
+Regardless, the existence of other people is common in the aforementioned definitions of social emotions.
+Social emotions are thus defined by the relationship between others, who are different from oneself but in other ways similar to oneself, and the society, which comprises multiple individuals.